-- ▶ Aggregate community best practices for broadband-ready communities. - Develop and advocate for policies and legislation that drive local broadband expansion. - Provide a venue for local governments to coordinate with each other and share successes and lessons learned.
+- ▶▶ Aggregate community best practices for broadband-ready communities. - Develop and advocate for policies and legislation that drive local broadband expansion. - Provide a venue for local governments to coordinate with each other and share successes and lessons learned. - ▶▶ Partner with private entities to maximize state and federal grant funding for broadband deployment.